pinorobotics/gripper-rollpawkit/README.md

 Standard Gripper Kit Paw for Robotic Arm Rollarm DIY Robot https://www.sunfounder.com/products/standard-gripper-kit

-This is not 1:1 mapping whiceh means some elements are not present.
-It is done to make models less computational expensive during simulations.
+This is not 1:1 mapping which means some elements of the parts are not present.
+It is done to reduce model complexity for faster simulations.

 # Download